Colleen Cannon

-Colleen Cannon is a female pioneer of the sport of triathlon, competing from 1981-1992 and winning multiple races including the World Triathlon Championship in 1984.
+Colleen Cannon (born 1960) is a female pioneer of the sport of triathlon, competing from 1981-1992 and winning multiple races including the World Triathlon Championship in 1984.
 After she retired from competition, she formed a women’s adventure retreat company called Women's Quest, which focuses on exercise and outdoor activities to empower women.

 Early life

 Colleen Cannon was born in 1960 and grew up in Terre Haute, Indiana and later Alabama.
 She was the seventh of eight children in an active family.

 Cannon was first exposed to running and biking through her love of horses and her lack of transportation.
 She learned to sprint and bike long distances when she would go to and from the stables.
 Cannon was always a swimmer.
 Starting at the age of five her mother would take her swimming at the local country club.
 She started competitively swimming with the Amateur Athletic Union in Indiana and continued in college.